-Many individuals in the OKEON churamori project contributed to data collection, site maintenance, and community outreach; we especially thank Masako Ogasawara, Anri Hayakawa, Ayumi Inoguchi, Izumi Maehira, Kozue Uekama, Linda Iha, Madoka Oguro, Masafumi Kuniyoshi, Mayuko Suwabe, Natsuki Arashiro, Seiichiro Nakagawa, Shinji Iriyama, Shoko Suzuki, Takumi Uchima, Toshihiro Kinjo, Yasutaka Tamaki, Yoko Kudaka, Yuko Matsudo, and Chisa Oshiro.
+Many individuals in the OKEON churamori project contributed to data collection, site maintenance, and community outreach; we especially thank Masako Ogasawara, Mayuko Suwabe, Shinji Iriyama, Toshihiro Kinjo, Izumi Maehira, Yuko Matsudo, Seiichiro Nakagawa, Shoko Suzuki, Takumi Uchima, Madoka Oguro, and Chisa Oshiro.
+We thank the OIST Scientific Computing and Analysis Section for computational support.
 Our sincere thanks go to the landowners, museums, local governments, and schools that host the OKEON Churamori Project field sampling sites, and to the people of Okinawa.
 We also thank Marina Lašić and Rob McHenry for their contributions to building automated species recognisers, Yvonne Buckley and Anne Magurran for helpful discussion, and Vito Muggeo for advice on break-point modelling in R. This work was supported by subsidy funding to OIST, and an Irish Research Council Postgraduate Scholarship [GOIPG/2018/3023] and Canon Foundation in Europe 2021 Research Fellowship awarded to S.R.P-J.R.